Are you interested in working from home?

 If they don’t have a current need for online proofreaders, you may contact them to inquire about job opportunities.

-Edit 24/7 is a company which offers the fastest turnaround for proofreading services around the clock to their clients and always welcomes entry-level proofreaders to join their team.
+Edit 24/7 offers the fastest turnaround for proofreading services around the clock to their clients and welcomes entry-level proofreaders to join their team.

 Only then will you be able to earn $0.13 to $0.18 per word proofreading various types of projects for this company from the comfort of your home.

-They post jobs on a particular time every day and when you accept an assignment, it’s due in the next 22 hours.
+They post jobs at a particular time every day and when you accept an assignment, it’s due in the following 22 hours.
 Their freelancers get paid weekly via PayPal.

-Edit Fast always invites skilled and qualified freelance proofreaders, editors and writers to create an online profile on their platform and benefit from the work opportunities offered there.
-Their role is to connect clients with proofreaders.
+Edit Fast always invites both experienced freelance proofreaders, editors, and writers to their platform for work opportunities.
+They specialize in connecting clients with proofreaders.

-Edit Fast requires a university degree and some past experience.
+Edit Fast requires a university degree and previous experience.

-The procedure to join them is quite rigorous.
+Their hiring procedure is quite rigorous.
 You must submit your resume with their Resume Builder, complete several editing tests, create your own page through their Web Page Builder, and submit a non-disclosure agreement.

-If you get a positive review, your profile gets activated and you start receiving job notifications.
+If you get a positive review, your profile is activated so you can start working on job opportunities that come up.

-A US company Edit 911 always hires top-notch online proofreaders and editors who hold a PhD in English or a related field.
+Based in the U.S, Edit 911 always hires top-notch online proofreaders and editors who hold a Ph.D. in English or a related field.

-If you are one of them, don’t hesitate to check whether you have all the necessary qualifications and apply for work because the pay is as high as their entry requirements.
+If you’re up to the task, don’t hesitate to check whether you meet all the necessary qualifications and apply for work.
+Because the pay is as high as their entry requirements.

 If you’re eligible to apply, you’ll get the chance to work on a wide variety of interesting projects such as proofreading and editing books, dissertations, theses, business documents, website copies, manuscripts and many other types of writing.

-First Editing provides highly qualified individuals who have extensive professional experience with full-time proofreading and editing work opportunities.
+First Editing provides highly qualified individuals who have extensive professional experience with full-time work opportunities.
+They focus on three types of editing: fiction, non-fiction and academic editing.

-If English is your mother tongue and you meet all their other requirements, don’t hesitate to complete their detailed job application form and email it to [email protected] accompanied by your extensive resume, cover letter and previous work samples as requested.
+Email your completed form to firstname.lastname@example.org accompanied by your extensive resume, cover letter, and previous work samples as requested.

 Check out the company requirements for independent contractors and email your resume along with other necessary information to email@example.com if you’d like to apply for a position there.

-WordsRU warmly welcomes job applications from academically qualified and experienced proofreaders and editors around the world.
+WordsRU warmly welcomes job applications from academically qualified and experienced proofreaders and editors worldwide.

-To join the WordsRU team, you’re expected to have at least 2 years of relevant experience and a postgraduate degree.
+To join the WordsRU team, you’re expected to have at least two years of experience and a postgraduate degree.

-If you are, feel free to send your resume and cover letter to [email protected].
+If you’re eligible for employment, feel free to send your resume and cover letter to firstname.lastname@example.org.

 Yes, the requirements are pretty high but a job here enables you to earn a stable above-average income, so it’s worth the effort.

-An employment agency with a 70-year tradition, Kelly Services, offers numerous legitimate proofreading and other remote job opportunities all over the world.
+An employment agency with a 70-year tradition, Kelly Services, offers numerous legitimate proofreading and other remote job opportunities all over the world as shown below:

 Job requirements vary depending on the nature of a particular position.